google/der-ascii/README.md

 For the language specification, see [language.txt](/language.txt).

 This project provides two tools, `ascii2der` and `der2ascii`, to convert DER ASCII to a byte string and vice versa.
+To install them, run:

+    go get github.com/google/der-ascii/...

 This is not an official Google project.